 If you want a pro to manage your money

 - A human financial advisor can help you design a stock portfolio and can help with other wealth-planning moves such as planning for college expenses.
-A human advisor typically charges around 1 percent of your assets annually, with a high investment minimum.
+A human advisor typically charges a per-hour fee or around 1 percent of your assets annually, with a high investment minimum.
 One big advantage: a good human advisor can help you stick to your financial plan.
 Here are six tips for finding the best advisor – and what you need to watch out for.

-Bankrate also offers in-depth reviews of the major robo-advisors so you can find the advisor who meets your requirements most closely.
+Bankrate offers in-depth reviews of the major robo-advisors so you can find the advisor who meets your requirements most closely.

 If you want to manage your own money